 If you’re planning on puffing your e-cig while you’re lounging around your room, it’s probably best to check if you’re allowed at reception first.

 It’s unlikely, but it’s possible.
 It all depends on the type of detectors the hotel’s got installed.
 It’s a pretty common misconception that, because vaping doesn’t produce smoke, it won’t trigger fire alarms.
 But that’s not necessarily the case.

 For small smoke detectors the small traces of vapour could be enough to get the bells ringing, and, if it does, you could be slapped with a fine for the inconvenience.

 To avoid any unpleasant surprises, here are a few pre-travel preparation tips to help you out:

 Buy e-liquid before you travel It’s better to be safe than sorry.
-For starters, you might not be able to buy e-liquid while you’re abroad, rendering your device redundant if you run out.
+For starters, you might not be able to buy e-liquid while you’re abroad (find out where you can buy blu here) rendering your device redundant if you run out.
 Also, not all countries have the same rigorous rules as we do in the UK, so to be certain you’re getting a high-quality product, it might be better to buy it from a reputable producer before you go.

 Prepare yourself for different attitudes Even if the country you’re going to doesn’t restrict or ban the use of e-cigs, they might not be as accepting of it.
 That doesn’t mean you have to stop using it, but just be prepared to potentially face a few more funny looks than you normally would.